 Many of us are increasingly concerned about climate change and sustainability.
 This list is a great starting point for travelling more responsibly.

 - Use public transportation or bike-sharing services in Munich, such as the MVG Rad bike-sharing program, instead of driving a car.

 - Support local businesses and farmers by visiting farmer’s markets and purchasing locally-sourced products.
 Viktualienmarkt is Munich’s most famous market and a great place to shop for local food.

 - Avoid flying and instead opt for train travel to nearby destinations, such as the German and European high-speed rail networks.
 These are fast, clean, reliable and relaxing.

 - Reduce food waste by planning meals and purchasing only what is needed, and consider adopting a plant-based, more sustainable diet.

-- Avoid buying unnecessary items and consuming less, in general, can also be considered a responsible travel practice.
+- Avoid buying unnecessary items and consuming less generally can also be considered a responsible travel practice.

-- Look for accommodation options powered by renewable energy sources or that have sustainable practices in place.
+- Look for accommodation options powered by renewable energy sources or with sustainable practices.
 I’ve listed some of the best sustainable hotels here.